vorticist/os-demo/AI-Script.md

 - Who are we?

-With recent development of AI technologies, new posibilites are available for developers to create new products leveraging AI.
+With recent development of AI technologies, new possibilites are available for developers to create new products leveraging AI.
 However, most of the tools that are available are designed to be used as a service over the cloud, and even if you can install some of these services in your private cloud infrastructure, for some cases it may represent a risk on data privacy,

 - Here we explain how tools are used in AI workflows to fine tune existing models.
     - Dataset preprocessing